rubyatmidnight/stakearchivedownloader/README.md

 Additionally, for power users who may want to process the downloads themselves, there is the urltool.js which will output a list of the download urls, rather than actually downloading from those urls.
 You do not need to use that if you don't know how.

+## Issues/Errors

+If it's saying the fetch failed, then it's not retrieving the correct URL from the page you're on.
+Ensure that you're on the correct page (stake.*/transactions/archive), and if that fails but you can still see the popup, click the cog button on the window and set the 'preferred domain' to be the one you want.
+It should work after that.

+If it still doesn't work, open an issue in the github and tell me what it's doing or where it fails.

 - rubyatmidnight